Opaax/MolkiProject/README.md

 With my family, we often play Molkky.
 Never found a great app to count our score.
 We made a physical score counter with pearls.

-meanwhile, I did, and yet not done:
+meanwhile, I did this project and yet not done:

 - Solo game (solo mean free for all)
 1. adding/removing the player